 Phishing and Social Engineering

-In a social engineering attack, an attacker would use human interaction (social skills) to obtain information about your or UNC that they could use in identity theft or to harm UNC or its computer systems.
-An attacker may seem unassuming and respectable, possibly claiming to be a student in one of your classes, an employee, repair person, or researcher and even offering credentials to support that identity.
+In a social engineering attack, an attacker would use human interaction (social skills) to obtain or compromise information about UNC or its computer systems.
+An attacker may seem unassuming and respectable, possibly claiming to be a new employee, repair person, or researcher and even offering credentials to support that identity.
 However, by asking questions, he or she may be able to piece together enough information to infiltrate UNC’s network.
 If an attacker is not able to gather enough information from one source, he or she may contact another source within UNC and rely on the information from the first source to add to his or her credibility.

 - If you ever suspect you may be involved with a social engineering attack, refer the individual to your supervisor immediately.
 If your supervisor isn’t available, let the individual know you will have your supervisor get back with him/her.

 - Do not give sensitive information to anyone unless you are sure that they are indeed who they claim to be and that they should have access to the information.

-- Do not provide personal information or information about yourself or UNC, including its structure or networks, unless you are certain of a person's authority to have the information.
+- Do not provide personal information or information about UNC , including its structure or networks, unless you are certain of a person's authority to have the information.